scottzach1/Project-Beans/project_requirement/project-requirement.md

 #### 4.6.2 Verifying Software Design Constraints

-One of the primary software design constraints that needs to be verified would be the fact that the software package must be open source, and in turn, can only use 3rd party libraries/APIs that are also open source.
+One of the primary software design constraints that needs to be verified is whether the software is open source and hence whether all 3rd party libraries/APIs are also open source.
 To satisfy this constraint, each 3rd party library the project team elects to use must be open source.
 This can be achieved by making sure that the library/API is licensed under a license that is consistent with